dimforge/ncollide/docs/geometric_representations.md

 # Dynamic shape representation

-In order to select the right algorithms for geometric queries on specific shapes, `ncollide` has to be able to distinguish at runtime different shapes from their types and they capabilities.
-As described [later](../geometric_queries) in this guide, there are two kinds of geometric
-queries: those that operate on a [single shape](../geometric_queries/#single-shape-queries) and those that operate on [two shapes](../geometric_queries/#pairwise-queries) simultaneously.
+In order to select the right algorithms for geometric queries on specific shapes, `ncollide` has to be able to distinguish different shapes from their types and they capabilities at runtime.
+As described by [another chapter](../geometric_queries) of this guide, there are two kinds of geometric queries: those that operate on a [single shape](../geometric_queries/#single-shape-queries) and those that operate on [two shapes](../geometric_queries/#pairwise-queries) simultaneously.
 In the first case, runtime algorithm selection is performed with the help of traits which can be easily implemented for user-defined shapes and exposed at runtime by a `Shape` trait-object.
-On the other hand, queries involving two shapes require more complex dispatch mechanisms that are not yet fully customizable by the user.
-At the moment, only **persistant** pairwise geometric queries performed by the [collision detection pipeline](../collision_detection_pipeline) are customizable by changing some of its components.
+On the other hand, queries involving two shapes require more complex dispatch mechanisms that are not yet customizable by the user.
 .